-- Q20 Do you agree with the governance measures described above for the distribution channels? - Q21 Which other governance measures could be established for the distribution channels to ensure that differential pricing practices do not have a detrimental impact for consumers?

-SUPERVISING THE OBLIGATION TO ENSURE DIFFERENTIAL PRICING PRACTICES DO NOT LEAD TO UNFAIR TREATMENT OF CONSUMERS

-- 3.27.
+3.27.
 Following a risk-based approach, competent authorities are expected to supervise that differential pricing practices do not lead to consumers' unfair treatment.
-For this, competent authorities should carry out market monitoring activities to identify those products for which differential pricing practices are used and for which they believe the highest risks for consumers exist. - 3.28.
+For this, competent authorities should carry out market monitoring activities to identify those products for which differential pricing practices are used and for which they believe the highest risks for consumers exist.

+3.28.
 Competent authorities should engage with relevant insurance product manufacturers and review the POG processes as well as the sales process and marketing material of those products for which differential pricing practices techniques are used and that were detected as part of their risk-based supervision.
-For this purpose they may use different tools, including: - a) off-site supervision; - b) on-site inspections; - c) thematic reviews. - 3.29.
-In their supervisory activity, competent authorities' should ensure to cover the following aspects in their assessment: - evaluation of the POG documentation and governance aspects, including the systems and controls of differential pricing tools and techniques used and the process followed for products which rely on differential pricing practices;
+For this purpose they may use different tools, including:

+- off-site supervision;

+- on-site inspections;

+- thematic reviews.

+3.29.
+In their supervisory activity, competent authorities' should ensure to cover the following aspects in their assessment:

+- evaluation of the POG documentation and governance aspects, including the systems and controls of differential pricing tools and techniques used and the process followed for products which rely on differential pricing practices; - the sales process as well as relevant marketing and communication material relating to products for which differential pricing practices are used.

-- b) the sales process as well as relevant marketing and communication material relating to products for which differential pricing practices are used. - 3.30.
-If a competent authority establishes that a manufacturer's POG process is not adequate and/or that products relying on these practices have been marketed despite them not being aligned with the target market's needs, objectives and characteristics, they should action as they deem appropriate. - 3.31.
-If a competent authority establishes that the sales process and / or the marketing material do not ensure that fair and clear information are provided, enabling consumers to make informed decisions, they should assess the case and take actions, as appropriate. - 3.32.
+3.30.
+If a competent authority establishes that a manufacturer's POG process is not adequate and/or that products relying on these practices have been marketed despite them not being aligned with the target market's needs, objectives and characteristics, they should action as they deem appropriate.

+3.31.
+If a competent authority establishes that the sales process and / or the marketing material do not ensure that fair and clear information are provided, enabling consumers to make informed decisions, they should assess the case and take actions, as appropriate.

+3.31.
 Competent authorities are encouraged to cooperate with market competition authorities in their respective jurisdictions given that differential pricing practices and consumer protection issues arising therein are closely connected to market competition.

-Done at Frankfurt am Main, on DayMonthYear.

-[signed]

-For the Board of Supervisors

-[name]

-Chairperson

-ANNEX I SUMMARY OF QUESTIONS TO STAKEHOLDERS
+Questions to stakeholders

-Q1 - Have you observed the use of differential pricing practices in the EU insurance market?
+Q1 -Have you observed the use of differential pricing practices in the EU insurance market?